API

 Recommended MSS clamping settings:

-• GRE tunnels for off-ramp traffic.
-The TCP maximum segment size (MSS) is 1432 bytes.
+• GRE tunnels handling off-ramp traffic: Set TCP MSS to 1432 bytes.

-• Clear the "Do Not Fragment" bit.
-If can’t set the MSS to less than 1500 bytes, you can clear the "Don’t fragment" (DF) flag in the IP header.
-When this option is enabled, packets larger than 1500 bytes will be fragmented and reassembled after decapsulation.
-In most environments, it won’t have significant impact on traffic throughput.
+• Clearing the "Don’t Fragment" (DF) bit: If you cannot set MSS below 1500 bytes, clearing the DF flag in the IP header allows larger packets to be fragmented and reassembled after decapsulation.
+In most environments, this does not significantly impact traffic throughput.

 Step 5.
 Adjust MSS values for a router